choubisanikhil/Dead-Skull-Readme/README.md

   | Function Of Bloody Skull >
   :: If Dark Beast Bust The Bloody Skull It Gets 500 Coins.

+  | Function Of Gun >
+  :: The Gun Is Operate By The Enter Key.

   | Function Of Coins >
   :: Coins Are A Means Of Sharing Gaming Experiences With Other Peoples.
 It Usually Like Scores.